INSIDE SPORTS AND KIDS IN TROUBLE: MILLIONAIRES WHO FORGOT!

 Merlin Wilson and his Georgetown teammates help serve the children at my Kids In Trouble annual Christmas toy party at the Twin-Bridges Marriot Hotel in Alington, Virginia.
 This was before Big John became a race-baiting intimidator among white college coaches.
 How soon we forget!
 Networth: $5 million dollars.

-Nike store manager Laura Somerset and I present Nike shoes and apparel to Congressman Walter Fauntroy in his DC office.
+As East Coast Nike shoes rep, I gift Nike apparel to Congressman Walter Fauntroy in his DC office.

 FAMILIAR NAMES OF BENEFACTORS OF KIT & INSIDE SPORTS: MILLIONAIRES WHO FORGOT (THEIR NETWORTH)